WinterBlox/FrostJolt/README.md

 - Easy to setup - just provide the Game ID and Private Key and let FrostJolt do the rest
 - Fully (but not easily) customizable to your liking
 - Only Supports JSON Format for Responses
-- Assumes you have basic knowledge of GameMaker
+- Assumes you have basic knowledge of GameMaker (this isnt really a con but whatever)

 ## INSTALLATION